Welcome to BOC Tennis 2021 Season!

 However, many volunteer opportunities are available throughout the year.
 If you would like to participate but can’t make it to the workdays, or you wish to contribute in a different way, contact any member of the tennis committee.

-We are maintaining our dues at $225 for the 2020 season, which is considered an excellent rate for a club like ours.
+The membership fee is $235 for the 2021 season, which is considered an excellent rate for a club like ours.
 We intentionally keep as affordable as possible while still being able to maintain the facility and programming we’re all used to.

 The BOC online court reservation system is accessible at brattlebororeservations.com.
 Please go to this site and sign in.
 If you are a new member, you will be given login information as soon as your registration and payment have been processed.
 The site will lead you through the steps to reserve a court.
 In addition, there is a computer in the clubhouse with 24/7 DSL access to the reservation system.
 This system and both websites have proven to be a successful mechanism for members to make and cancel court reservations, communicate club news, and provide forms for league, ladder, tournament, and summer program registration.